end2endzone/end2endzone-hugo/content/blog/2016-05-03-svnpropertylog-a-script-which-finds-all-revisions-where-a-specific-subversion-property-has-changed.md

 ## Execution (command line)

-The script is written in [VBScript](http://en.wikipedia.org/wiki/VBScript). &nbsp;Use the following to execute the script from a batch file (*.bat) :
+The script is written in [VBScript](http://en.wikipedia.org/wiki/VBScript).
+Use the following to execute the script from a batch file (*.bat) :

 ```batch